 #include <Servo.h>

-Create a Servo object
+Create a Servo Object

 Servo miServo;

-Which works with both libraries I recommended.
+This works with both libraries I have recommended.

-Configure the servo pin
+Configure the Servo Pin

-Before we start using the servo, we need to tell the Servo library which pin it is connected to.
-Use the attach()
+Before starting to use the servo, we need to tell the Servo library which pin it is connected to.
+Use the attach() function to do this:

 const int pinServo = 18; // GPIO pin to which the servo is connected